Dan Jennings (pitcher): Minor Leagues

-Jennings began the 2012 season with the New Orleans Zephyrs of the Class AAA Pacific Coast League.
+Jennings began the 2012 season with the New Orleans Zephyrs of the Triple–A Pacific Coast League.
 In nine appearances, he had a 2.08 ERA.

 Miami Marlins

 The Marlins promoted Jennings to MLB on April 30, 2012, and he pitched a scoreless inning in relief in his debut that day.

-On August 7, 2014, Jennings was pitching in relief against the Pittsburgh Pirates when Jordy Mercer hit a line drive that struck Jennings in the head, inflicting a concussion in the process.
-Jennings was kept overnight in a Pittsburgh hospital for observations instead of accompanying the Marlins to Cincinnati for their next series against the Cincinnati Reds after the game.
+On August 7, 2014, Jennings was pitching in relief against the Pittsburgh Pirates when Jordy Mercer hit a line drive that struck Jennings in the head, causing a concussion.
+Jennings was kept overnight in a Pittsburgh hospital for observation instead of accompanying the Marlins to Cincinnati for their next series against the Cincinnati Reds after the game.
 Jennings later thanked Pirates fans on Twitter for their support after the crowd at PNC Park gave Jennings a standing ovation when he was carted off the field and gave the crowd a wave.
 He returned to the Marlins shortly thereafter, passing concussion protocol and sustaining no permanent injury.

 Chicago White Sox

-The Marlins traded Jennings to the Chicago White Sox on December 11, 2014, in exchange for André Rienzo.
+On December 11, 2014, Jennings was traded to the Chicago White Sox in exchange for André Rienzo.